Naom-Roads/naomi-tech-challenge-master/README.md

 -----
 ```
 sudo -u postgres psql
+psql -U USERNAME postgres /* if above does not work use this to sign in */
 postgres=# create database statapp_development;
 postgres=# create user statapp with encrypted password 'statapp';
 postgres=# grant all privileges on database statapp_development to statapp;